 - FOLDABLE SURVIVAL SHOVEL: At 16.5 inches, it’s a…

 Keep Your Car Warm Overnight

 Don’t leave the engine running while sleeping in the car.
-Although it may be tempted to do this in order to keep the car toasty warm, it’s dangerous.
+Although it may be tempting to do this in order to keep the car toasty warm, it’s dangerous.
 If there are car fumes entering the vehicle it could actually be very dangerous.

 The absolute best way to keep your car warm overnight is to insulate it as best as possible.
 This means that you can either use the car’s heating system or a portable electric heater, to heat the car up before you go to bed.
 If you have insulated the vehicle properly it should retain heat throughout most if not all of the night.

 You don’t just have to insulate the windows, you can use padding, insulative material, or other products to create a warm sleeping area.
-Making sure you have a highly rated sleeping bag will also mitigate against any cold air leaking in.
+Making sure you have a highly-rated sleeping bag will also mitigate against any cold air leaking in.

 Entertainment On The Road

 Staying entertained while living in the car can be tricky.
 If you are planning an epic road trip then perhaps you want to disconnect from modern media a little.
 If you want to stay connected, being able to power your electronic devices is important.
 You can use a car power inverter to charge your devices using the battery.

 - Fast Charging: two 110V AC outlets for charging…